flatsurf/.github/profile/README.md

 ### A Tour of the flatsurf suite

-For an overview of the features of the flatsurf suite, please check [this section](https://flatsurf.github.io/sage-flatsurf/examples/tour) of the sage-flatsurf documentation.
+For an overview of the features of the flatsurf suite, please have a look at [this section](https://flatsurf.github.io/sage-flatsurf/examples/tour) of the sage-flatsurf documentation.

 ### Installation